YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 SET Action Qualifiers
 ++++++++++++++++++++++

 The JOURNAL and REPLICATION qualifiers are the only SET qualifiers relevant for journaling.
-For information on the other MUPIP SET qualifiers, refer to `Chapter 5: “General Database Management” <./dbmgmt.html>`_.
+For information on the other MUPIP SET qualifiers, refer to `Chapter 5: “Database Management Tool” <dbmgmt.html>`_.

 .. _set-action-journal: